Adding dynamic behavior

 If you have dug around with the original Phoenix documentation, you will notice that there is no mention on how this can be achieved.
 This is because in the base version of Phoenix, handling button actions and performing such dynamic changes requires the use of JavaScript.
 This is not uncommon for most server-side frameworks.

-"But I don't want to use JavaScript!" - Presumably you
+> "But I don't want to use JavaScript!"\

 This is where **Phoenix LiveView** comes in.
 Phoenix LiveView is an "add-on" on top of base Phoenix that provides real-time server-rendered HTML.